 New Mexico Will Form

 You can make a New Mexico statutory will under the state's Uniform Statutory Will Act.
 It is set forth in Section 45 of the NM Uniform Probate Code.
 To view the New Mexico statutory will form, go to NM Statutes Sec.
-45-2A-17, Form of Statutory Will, on the New Mexico Statutes and Court Rules site.
+45-2A-17, Form of Statutory Will, on the New Mexico Statutes and Court Rules website.